-COCOLIFE shall report to the AMLC all covered transactions and suspicious transactions within five (5) working days from the occurrence thereof, unless the AMLC prescribes a different period not exceeding fifteen (15) days.
+COCOLIFE shall report to the AMLC all covered transactions within five (5) working days from the occurrence thereof, unless the AMLC prescribes a different period not exceeding fifteen (15) days.
+Suspicious transactions shall be promptly filed within the next working day from the occurrence thereof which shall be the date of establishment of suspicion or determination of the suspicious nature of the transaction.